Aquaman: Flashpoint

 In the alternate timeline of the 2011 Flashpoint storyline, Aquaman is brought back to Atlantis when he was a teenager, due to the death of his father.
 As a result, the young Arthur never learned compassion and kindness from his father, who was killed by the Atlantean agents sent to recover him.
-In the present day, Aquaman and all of Atlantis wage war against Wonder Woman and the Amazons, which began when Diana's mother Hippolyta was killed on Aquaman and Diana's wedding day.
+In the present day, Aquaman and all of Atlantis wage war against Wonder Woman and the Amazons, which began when Diana's mother Hippolyta was killed on Aquaman and Diana's wedding day; the real target had been Wonder Woman.
 In an act of retribution, Wonder Woman later killed Mera, who had apparently married Aquaman.
-The death of Hippolyta was, however, revealed to be a casualty of war since the real target was Wonder Woman herself.
 Aquaman later caused Western Europe to sink into the sea, killing over 60 million people, and intends to sink England as well.
 In the present, Aquaman reassigns the Siren and the Ocean Master to assassinate Terra in New Themyscira.
 The mission fails, with the Siren being killed by Diana's aunt, Penthesleia.
 The Amazonian Furies then attack the reinforcements led by Aquaman, who is confronted in battle by their leader, Wonder Woman.
 During their struggle, Wonder Woman tells him that they have both been deceived by the Ocean Master and Penthesileia, who are responsible for the war between the Atlanteans and the Amazons.
 This Aquaman returns in Convergence: Justice League #1.